flot/flot/docs/API.md

     The resize hook is used to be notified after the plot was resized.

- - clickHoverFindNearby   [phase 7]
+ - findNearbyItems   [phase 7]
      ```function (canvasX, canvasY, seriesFilter, distance)```

-    The clickHoverFindNearby hook is used to extend the hover and click
+    The findNearbyItems hook is used to extend the default behavior of
-    events.
-It will be called whenever an attempt to determine if an
-    item has been hovered over or clicked on happens.
-You are expected
-    to provide an item or null in return depending on if an item is
-    being hovered over.
+    the flot-provided 'findNearbyItems' function.
+The hover plugin is
+    an example of a plugin that leverages this method to return items
+    that will be highlighted when hovered over.
+So, as an example, a new
+    plugin might provide this hook to allow the hover plugin to highlight
+    points that the flot-provided findNearbyItems method would have
+    otherwise not found.

     canvasX and canvasY are the plot-space coordinates that are being
     hovered over.
 Being in plot-space and not canvas-space, these may